And Then There Were None (band): History

 And Then There Were None formed in 2003 as a metalcore band, and toured across the United States in support of their highly acclaimed self-released EP "6,000 tries".
 The band supposedly chose the name because as they were searching sparknotes.com, the title for the Agatha Christie novel from which the band got their name was situated between Aerosmith and As I Lay Dying.
 The members of And Then There Were None loved the idea of being situated between those two bands they admired and decided to adopt the name.

 In 2007, they went through a transition, from metal to incorporating more electronica elements.
 New members also joined in that year creating a new working dynamic.
 Dance music came easily and allowed for more freedom.
 It also gave them the opportunity to play more light-hearted, uplifting music.

 They signed to Tooth & Nail Records in 2008 and released the single "Reinventing Robert Cohn" in January 2009.
 Their full-length album Who Speaks for Planet Earth? was released February 24 of that year.
-This album reached #16 on the Billboard Christian Albums chart and #14 on the Billboard Heatseekers chart.
+This album reached No. 16 on the Billboard Christian Albums chart and No. 14 on the Billboard Heatseekers chart.
 Then in December 2009, the band released an online copy of a remix of "Thank the Watchmaker" in an acoustic version.

 They released a cover of the Christmas single "Where Are You Christmas?" on October 29, 2010 and their upcoming single, "Stuttering" (which has already made its way into their concert set list) will be released shortly after.

 On July 1, 2011 Tooth & Nail records announced that Matt Rhoades and Sarah Graziani from the band had formed a new dance-pop project called Young London.
 Young London released two singles, "Let Me Go" and "Celebrity", and released a full-length album on January 10, 2012.
 Their Instincts EP featured two unreleased And Then There Were None songs recorded as Young London, "Stuttering" and "I Still Dream".

 Rhoades and Graziani ended Young London and formed a new wave rock project, Contact, in 2014.
 Graziani left the project after recording two singles with them, "Fascination Shadow" and "Somewhere", leaving the band a three-piece.
 Rhoades continues to perform with Contact, releasing the single "Gravekeeper" in 2017.

 And Then There Were None reunited in 2019, releasing a new metal-influenced single "Dead 3000" and going on a reunion tour.